marielzguerra/ITBA-3207_TeamCodePoltergiests/README.md

 Future Researchers – The findings of this study may be utilized to help the future researchers in their future studies in relation to climate change and come up with an ideal mitigation plan for climate change that they may propose to their local community.

 **Methods**

+Local communities cooperation is a crucial aspect of the implementation of NDC.
+Data exploration will be conducted by the researcher to visualize the data and easily identify the insight of other countries' response to climate change and dig deeper into their mitigation plan to achieve the neutral greenhouse gas emission in their country.
+Excluded in the datasets that the researchers have, was the details of the mitigation plan of each country.
+In order to acquire more knowledge about how they manage to have a positive response in carbon emission, the researchers collected articles that provide adequate information about their mitigation strategies.
+Those countries who have achieved the net-zero emission that was shown in the dataset will be listed along with their strategies.
+Their plan will be evaluated and the existing mitigation strategies that the Philippine Government have implemented across the country will be compared in order to determine how to improve it.

 **Expected Output**